 This was also a theme in another shounen anime, Megaman NT Warrior.
 Kid without super cool cyber being gets cool cyber being and ends up being completely ungrateful for a time, even saying he wanted to send it back, because it wasn’t quite the way he wanted it, even though Megaman was completely cool and powerful.

-Ikki, however, is by far the worst example here since he’s an amalgamation of all of the examples and amplified.
+Ikki, however, is by far the worst example here since he’s an amalgamation of all of the worst parts of these examples and amplified.

 Ikki heads to school and tells Metabee to stop following him since Medabots aren’t allowed in school….say what?
-The very first scene of the first episode was a Medabot battle taking place in school – and with the student council president no less.
+The very first scene of the first episode was a robattle taking place in school – and with the Student Council President no less.
 Since when are Medabots not allowed in school at all?